HectorENevarez/AIClubWorkshopsFall20/README.md

 - **List:** Overview of a list, list methods, iterating through lists
 - **Dictionaries:** Overview of a dictionary, dictionary methods, iterating through a dictionary
 - **If Statements:** Declaring if statements, if-else chains, if boolean statements
-- **Loops:** For loops and while loops, loop use case, looping through data structures
 ### Activity
 - For this weeks activity we will be doing coding questions that apply our basic knowledge of the fundamentals we learned in workshop 1
 - [Sign up Here](https://www.hackerrank.com/sdsu-ai-club-a1) in order to get started with the activity